JamesNK/BookOfDotNetOSS/docs/nuget.md

 ```

 > [!NOTE]
-> Stable package cannot depend on a pre-release package.
+> A stable package cannot depend on a pre-release package.
 You must either make your own package pre-release, or depend on an older stable version.

 ![Nuget pre-release package dependency](../images/nuget-prerelease-package.png "Nuget pre-release package dependency")